radiorabe/airtime/README.md

 ## Developing

-Please direct your Pull Requests to the existing branches if applicable.
+Please direct your Pull Requests to the existing feature branches if applicable.

 To create a new feature branch you base it on the `master` branch.
 We will then merge it into the `rabe` branch and add it to the README in the merge commit.

-Any changes on the rabe branch get packaged into the [home:radiorabe:airtime obs project](https://build.opensuse.org/project/show/home:radiorabe:airtime) by the [airtime packaging repo](https://github.com/radiorabe/centos-rpm-airtime).
+Any changes on the rabe branch get packaged by the [home:radiorabe:airtime obs project](https://build.opensuse.org/project/show/home:radiorabe:airtime) as soon as they have been properly released.

 ## Releasing